A Trusted Friend in a Complicated World

 Bloom by Kevin Panetta

-In this graphic novel, illustrated by Savanna Ganucheau and published in 2013, two boys fall in love in a bakery.
-Ari hopes to move to the city with his band, but first he has to train Hector in baking.
-As Ari starts to unfold the truth of who Hector is and why he’s spending so much time in the bakery, Hector becomes an unexpected complication in Ari’s plans—and how Ari has viewed his life.
-Bloom is about learning who we are despite who we want to be, and what grows where we aren’t necessarily looking.
-Graphic novels for teens aren’t always this subtle yet powerful, and this is a great choice as a beach read as well!
+In Kevin Panetta’s YA graphic novel, illustrated by Savanna Ganucheau and published in 2013, two boys fall in love in a bakery.
+Ari hopes to move to the city with his band, but first, he has to teach Hector how to bake.
+As Ari starts to unfold the truth of who Hector is and why he’s spending so much time in the bakery, Hector becomes an unexpected complication in Ari’s plans.
+Bloom is about learning who we are despite who we want to be and realizing what grows when we aren’t necessarily looking.
+Graphic novels for teens aren’t always this subtle yet powerful, and this is a great choice as a beach read as well.

 Shop Now